rhribeiro25/scratch-game/src/main/resources/problem_description.md

 ## Description ##

-Problem statement: You need to build a scratch gameController, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lost.
+Problem statement: You need to build a scratch game, that will generate a matrix (for example 3x3) from symbols(based on probabilities for each individual cell) and based on winning combintations user either will win or lost.
 User will place a bet with any amount which we call *betting amount* in this assignment.

 There are two types of symbols: Standard Symbols, Bonus Symbols.

-**Standard Symbols**: identifies if user won or lost the gameController based on winning combinations (combination can be X times repeated symbols or symbols that follow a specific pattern)
+**Standard Symbols**: identifies if user won or lost the game based on winning combinations (combination can be X times repeated symbols or symbols that follow a specific pattern)
 Bonus symbols are described the table below: